Ferroxius/LBOE/README.md

 To start the game select skse in the top right drop down menu and click Run.
 Skyrim should launch not too long afterwards

 ## Playing and MCM configuration
-When you start a new game you won't find yourself in the vanilla intro but instead in a cell.
-This is Alternate Start which allows you to select a bunch of different ways to start your playthrough.
-Create your character and select your start.
-I would personally not recommend choosing the vanilla start as it is notoriously easy to break
+When you start a new game you will be presented with an option to skip the intro.
+This is Optional Quick Start.
+If you choose No the vanilla intro sequence will play out as normal, if you choose Yes you will spawn at the exit to Helgen Keep and will continue from there.
+Note that the vanilla intro will always be a bit janky so play through it at your own risk of it breaking.

 In Mod Configuration there are a few available to use.
 The list doesn't specifically follow any settings so configure the mods however you wish